-On July 16, 2024, we entered into the SEPA, pursuant to which Yorkville has committed to purchase up to \$15.0 million of our ADSs at our direction from time to time during the commitment period, subject to the restrictions and satisfaction of the conditions in the SEPA.
+On October 30, 2025, we entered into the SEPA, pursuant to which Yorkville has committed to purchase up to \$50.0 million of our ADSs at our direction from time to time during the commitment period, subject to the restrictions and satisfaction of the conditions in the SEPA.

-Pursuant to the SEPA, subject to the terms and conditions set forth therein, the Company has the right, but not the obligation, to issue (each such issuance, an "Advance") to Yorkville, and Yorkville has the obligation to subscribe for the Company's ADSs for an aggregate subscription amount of up to \$15 million (the "Commitment Amount"), at any time from the date of the SEPA until July 16, 2027, unless terminated earlier pursuant to the SEPA (the "Commitment Period"), by delivering written notice to Yorkville (each, an "Advance Notice").
-As described below, without Yorkville's consent, the Company does not have the right to require Yorkville to subscribe for any ADSs if a balance remains outstanding under the promissory notes issued to Yorkville, unless an Amortization Event (as defined below) has occurred and the proceeds of any Advance is applied towards repayment of a balance under those promissory notes.
+Pursuant to the SEPA, subject to the terms and conditions set forth therein, the Company has the right, but not the obligation, to issue (each such issuance, an "Advance") to Yorkville, and Yorkville has the obligation to subscribe for the Company's ADSs for an aggregate subscription amount of up to \$50 million (the "Commitment Amount"), at any time from the date of the SEPA until October 25, 2028, unless terminated earlier pursuant to the SEPA (the "Commitment Period"), by delivering written notice to Yorkville (each, an "Advance Notice").